prince206/youtube-telebot/README.md

  The bot supports the following commands:

- - `/sum <YouTube URL>` - Downloads audio from a YouTube video, transcribes it to text, summarizes the text using the OpenAI and Eden AI APIs, and replies with a summary of the text.
+ - `/sum <YouTube URL>` - Downloads audio from a YouTube video, transcribes it to text using using the OpenAI Whisper, summarizes the text using the Eden AI APIs, and replies with a summary of the text.

  ## License